Reviews for Hellyeah's Hellyeah

 Shallow as a Child's Wading Pool - 45%

-Written by darkreif on May 23rd, 2007
+darkreif, May 23rd, 2007

 The intense hype around the formation and the release of Hellyeah's self-titled album was something else.
 I usually try to ignore hype for bands but even they had me excited.
 I enjoy some Mudvayne and Nothingface.
 Anything with Vinnie Paul will automatically get my attention.